LubenSirakov/Todo-list/README.md

 # Todo-list
-A simple Todo list for tasks
+A HTML, CSS and Javascript Todo list for tasks